nirsgv/game-of-life-hooks/README.md

 My favorite feature - 'time-traveling' (try the 'REVERSE-ANIMATE' button).\
 Currently this app does not support mobile layout.\
-Next update will include a UI upgrade and a mobile-first layouting approach.\ Developed using react with hooks (notably useReducer for state management).
+Next update will include a UI upgrade and a mobile-first layouting approach.<br/>
+Developed using react with hooks (notably useReducer for state management).